Frequently Asked Questions

 Can I read a sample?

 You can!
-Issue one, two and three are available to read for free (see the top menu bar).
+Issue one, two and three are available to read for free by clicking here.
 Issue four, five and six are available in one entire book (along with the first three issues) called Magic of Myths: season one.
 You can buy it from retailers and online shops now – click here to find out more.
+You can sample season two by clicking here.

-Why is each issue in the sample only five pages?
+Why is each issue in the season one sample only five pages?

 In tried and tested weekly British comic book style, the five page story format is quick to read, accessible and requires less commitment to enjoy.
 We’re aware that in this age of competing entertainment, there’s less and less time to jump into a new series, created by relatively new creators, especially in the comic book medium.